 The game provides examples of the following tropes:

-- Anyone Can Die/Decoy Protagonist: Heather, the default player character and the one most central to the plot, is killed halfway through the game by Hurst, the local leader of The Brigade.
-Her role in the team is taken over by Reina, the leader of The Family, who joins The Camp in an Enemy Mine to fight The Brigade.
+- Anyone Can Die/Decoy Protagonist: Heather, the default player character and the one most central to the plot, is killed halfway through the game by Hurst, the local leader of the Brigade.
+Her role in the team is taken over by Reina, the leader of the Family, who joins the Camp in an Enemy Mine to fight the Brigade.

 - Big Good: Anderson, the leader of The Camp, is responsible for handing out missions and serving as your Mission Control, as well as being the narrator for the game's cutscenes, serving a similar role as Bain in Payday.

 - Breakable Weapons: Weapons have a finite number of times you can bring them into a mission before they break.
 You can spend scrap to repair them, or acquire new ones.
+Weapons at 50% condition or lower are prone to jamming, which can get you killed in a pitched firefight.

 - Early Game Hell/Earn Your Fun: This seems to be a core component of OVERKILL's game design philosophy.
 Even the early missions are extremely difficult for a level 1 player, especially a new player who has no idea what they're doing.
 Without more experienced players to boost you, beating the first real mission after the tutorial level is often a case of dying over and over again until the small amounts of XP you get from failing repeatedly eventually allow you to level up enough to beat it.